Suffolk's Warm Homes Healthy People is a project designed to help vulnerable people and families make their homes

 The project can provide the following for eligible residents in Suffolk:

 - Boiler or heater stopped working?
-Warm Homes Healthy People can lend you electric heaters and assess you for financial assistance towards the cost of repairs or replacements
+Warm Homes Healthy People can lend you electric heaters and point you in the direction of any grant funding available such as assistance in applying for a local authority renovation or home assistance grant.

 - Do you own or privately rent your property?
 Warm Homes Healthy People can arrange for an independent surveyor to visit your home and discuss energy efficiency improvements that could make a real difference to your heating bills.